revolunet/react-analytics-widget/README.md

  - The `GoogleProvider` container ensure user is logged on analytics
  - The `GoogleDataChart` component display any [DataChart configuration](https://developers.google.com/analytics/devguides/reporting/embed/v1/component-reference#datachart)
  - The `GoogleDataRT` component display any [RealTime](https://developers.google.com/analytics/devguides/reporting/realtime/dimsmets/) data
- - The `css` component it's a basic style to allow a basic interface the interface.
+ - The `css` component is a minimal style to allows some basic functions in the interface.

 ![](./demo.png)